PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \subsection{Memory Allocation Mechanism}

-Current computing systems employ various layers of address mappings that obfuscate the DRAM row-bank-column address mapping from the programmer~\cite{helm2020Reliable}.
-Contemporary processors use complex functions to map physical addresses to DDRX addresses~\cite{hillenbrand2017Physical}.
-Operating systems (OS) map virtual addresses to physical addresses to provide isolation between multiple processes and \juan{the} illusion of larger-than-available physical memory.
-The programmer \atb{uses} virtual addresses that are allocated to physical addresses typically by the OS.
-Without control over the virtual address $\rightarrow{}$ DRAM address mapping, the programmer (or the system designer) \emph{cannot} place data in a way \juan{that satisfies} the mapping and alignment requirements of in-DRAM copy operations.
-Either many layers of address mapping must be exposed to the programmer, or the OS should expose a memory allocation interface that satisfies the requirements of in-DRAM copy operations.
+Computing systems employ various layers of address mappings that obfuscate the DRAM row-bank-column address mapping from the programmer~\cite{helm2020Reliable,cojocar2020susceptible}, which makes allocating source and target operands as depicted in Figure~\ref{fig:rowclone_alignment}-(\boldfour) difficult.
+DRAM manufacturers employ DRAM-internal address mapping schemes (Section~\ref{sec:background-dram}) that translate from logical (e.g., memory-controller-visible DRAM row, bank, column) \omi{addresses} to physical DRAM addresses. {General-purpose} processors use complex functions to map physical addresses to DDRx addresses (e.g., DRAM banks, rows and columns)~\cite{hillenbrand2017Physical}.
+The operating system (OS) maps virtual addresses to physical addresses to provide isolation between multiple processes\revdel{ and \juan{the} illusion of larger-than-available physical memory}.
+Only these virtual addresses are exposed to the programmer.
+Without control over the virtual address $\rightarrow{}$ DRAM address mapping, the programmer \emph{cannot} easily place data in a way \juan{that satisfies} the mapping and alignment requirements of an in-DRAM copy operation.

-In \X, we implement a new memory allocation mechanism that optimizes memory allocation for bulk-data initialization and copy operations. \atb{Our mechanism enables page-granularity RowClone operations (i.e., a virtual page can be copied to another virtual page using RowClone) \emph{without} introducing any changes to the programming model.} Our mechanism places the operands (i.e., arrays) of RowClone operations into the same DRAM subarray while maximizing the bank-level parallelism in regular DRAM accesses (reads \& writes) to these operands.
-Our mechanism co-locates source and destination operands in the same DRAM subarray to optimize memory allocation for RowClone operations.
-Our mechanism scatters consecutive virtual pages that form an operand to different DRAM banks to maximize bank-level parallelism.
+We implement a new memory allocation mechanism that {can perform} memory allocation for RowClone (in-DRAM copy/initialization) operations. \atb{This mechanism enables page-granularity RowClone operations (i.e., a virtual page can be copied to another virtual page using RowClone) \emph{without} introducing any changes to the programming model.} The mechanism places the operands of RowClone operations in the same DRAM subarray while maximizing the bank-level parallelism in regular DRAM accesses (reads \& writes) to these operands (such that the commonly-performed streaming accesses to these operands benefit from bank-level parallelism in DRAM). {\atb{Figure~\ref{fig:memory-allocation-mechanism} depicts an overview of our memory allocation mechanism.}}